Leading Soft Skills That Employers Look While Hiring

 Employers look for candidates who:

 a.
-Take responsibility of their work and look for solutions on their own initiative.
+They should take responsibility of the work of their charge and look for solutions by their own initiative.

-Why it matters: Regardless of whether they hold a formal leadership title or not, employers value employees who can inspire others, lead by example, and motivate teams to success.
+Why it matters: Whether or not they've got title as a leader, employers appreciate employees who can inspire others, set the example, and motivate their teams to win.